-Major Estimate and Actual (2020) Variance Narratives
+Major Estimate and Actual (2021) Variance Narratives

-- 1) The variance in employee benefits expense is primarily due to additional staffing costs to enable the Office to meet the workload associated with the role of the Energy and Water Ombudsman, and some expenses, included in supplies and services or other expenses for the estimate, being included in employee benefits for the actual.
-The increase in Energy and Water Ombudsman staffing was fully offset by an increase in revenue. - 2) The variance in supplies and services expenses is primarily due to some expenses, included in supplies and services for the estimate, being included in employee benefits for the actual. - 3) The variance in accommodation expenses is primarily due to the determination during 2019-20 that inter-agency lease agreements do not fall into the scope of AASB 16 -Leases.
-As a result costs of leases which were treated as capital in the estimate have been included in accommodation expenses for the actual.
+- 1) The variance in employee benefits expenses and supplies and services expenses is primarily due to some expenses, included in supplies and services for the estimate, being included in employee benefits for the actual. - 2) The variance in accommodation expenses and other expenses is primarily due to some expenses, included in other expenses for the estimate, being included in accommodation expenses for the actual.